UdaraWEB/cybersecurity-journey/THM /Cyber Security 101/Defensive Security Tool/ CAPA The Basics/README.md

 ###  CAPA Web Explorer
 Reading a 3,000-line text file is impossible.
 So, I learned that we can upload the `.json` report to the **CAPA Web Explorer** tool.
 It converts the boring text into a beautiful web interface where we can use a **Global Search Box** to find matches like `/schtasks/i` (Scheduled Tasks) or `/VMWare/i` (Anti-VM tricks).

----
-*If this write-up helped you understand CAPA, feel free to star ⭐ this repository!*